|

 character, leadership, scholarship and athletic ability".
 He is now a Medical Doctor

-in ... need picture and info here.
+in New Hampshire. need picture and info here.

 Randy